-California deputies harness wayward Llama
+California deputies harness wayward llama

-VACAVILLE, Calif.
-(AP) — A couple of Solano County sheriff’s deputies are one wayward llama’s heroes after they saved it from traffic.
+VACAVILLE, Calif. — A couple of Solano County sheriff’s deputies are one wayward llama’s heroes after they saved it from traffic.

-The Llama went wayward Monday and the deputies corralled it without incident.
+The llama went astray Monday and the deputies corralled it without incident.
 Dashcam video shows the deputies putting a pink harness on the llama as four of its pals watched from the other side of the fence.

 No tickets were issued.
 The llama received “verbal counseling,” a post on the sheriff’s Facebook page stated.